Interface Interruption: Reception

 The commercial quickly went viral for its deceptive nature and received mixed reactions.
 Many reports about the commercial such as one from USA Today simply said that fans were confused questioning whether they had simply sat on the remote.
 Variety described the advertisement as clever and compared it to trompe-l'œil art.
 According to Business Insider, several people joked about having been tricked by the commercial, praising the marketing strategy and comedy of the commercial.

 People criticized the commercial as having started arguments within households, including professional softball player Haley Cruse Mitchell and podcaster Joe Santagato.
 Rico Bosco, a writer for Barstool Sports, posted on Twitter that he felt Tubi should be sued over the advertisement.
 The news outlet Today described these reactions as "pure outrage."
 Today aggregated reactions from fans describing the yelling which ensued from the commercial in households, with some fans saying they needed to mend relationships with their family members due to their reactions.
 According to Collider, these reactions led to people missing part of the game because they had changed the channel trying to solve what they believed to be a glitch.
 Collider ranked the commercial in the top spot on their list of worst Super Bowl commercials.

 The Mary Sue reported that the advertisement caused anger among some fans, and aggregated posts on social media saying that confusion over the advertisement had caused household disagreements and domestic violence.
 It condemned the advertisement as dangerous, noting that domestic violence rates tended to increase during sporting events generally and that the commercial would have sparked a further increase.

 The controversy led CNN Business to describe the advertisement as one of the most talked about of the night.
-The Sporting News also argued that the commercial marked a victory for Tubi despite the backlash as the company was talked about.
+The Sporting News also argued that, despite the backlash, the commercial marked a victory for Tubi because the company was talked about.
 Business Insider reported on a Reddit user posting that her boyfriend's angry reaction led to the couple breaking up, a post which inspired online discussions about the dangers of fans' angry reactions on social media.

 Tubi viewed the advertisement as successful because it went viral owing it to the humor and shock value of the commercial.
 Parlapiano even described the risk of the commercial as one that paid off and continued to do so as time progressed.
 Business Insider claimed that when asked about the negative reactions, Tubi did not respond.

 Interface Interruption was brought to the Cannes Lions Awards, where it received the Gold for "Use of Screens", the "Challenger Brand" award in both the Media and Entertainment categories, and the Bronze for "Social Behavior & Cultural Insight" and "Use of Broadcast".